AdobeDocs/commerce-contributor/src/pages/guides/code-contributions/tco-analysis.md

 ---
-title: Definition of Done | TCO Analysis
+title: Total Cost of Ownership Analysis | Commerce Contributor
 description: Total cost of ownership and the Commerce definition of done.
 ---

-## Overview
+# Total cost of ownership (TCO) analysis

 All functional changes must be analyzed for the impact on merchant total cost of ownership (TCO) and the results of the analysis should be added to the pull request or issue description to meet the "Definition of Done" (DoD).